Can Large Language Model Agents Simulate Human Trust Behavior?

 framework

 Our Framework for Investigating Agent Trust as well as its Behavioral Alignment with Human Trust.
-First, this figure shows the major components for studying the trust behaviors of LLM agents with Trust Games and Belief-Desire-Intention (BDI) modeling.
-Then, our study centers on examining the behavioral alignment between LLM agents and humans regarding trust behaviors.
+First, this figure shows the major components for studying the trust behavior of LLM agents with Trust Games and Belief-Desire-Intention (BDI) modeling.
+Then, our study centers on examining the behavioral alignment between LLM agents and humans regarding trust behavior.

 Abstract

-Large Language Model (LLM) agents have been increasingly adopted as simulation tools to model humans in applications such as social science.
-However, one fundamental question remains: can LLM agents really simulate human behaviors?
-In this paper, we focus on one of the most critical behaviors in human interactions, trust, and aim to investigate whether or not LLM agents can simulate human trust behaviors.
-We first find that LLM agents generally exhibit trust behaviors, referred to as agent trust, under the framework of Trust Games, which are widely recognized in behavioral economics.
-Then, we discover that LLM agents can have high behavioral alignment with humans regarding trust behaviors, particularly for GPT-4, indicating the feasibility to simulate human trust behaviors with LLM agents.
-In addition, we probe into the biases in agent trust and the differences in agent trust towards agents and humans.
-We also explore the intrinsic properties of agent trust under conditions including advanced reasoning strategies and external manipulations.
-We further offer important implications of our discoveries for various scenarios where trust is paramount.
-Our study provides new insights into the behaviors of LLM agents and the fundamental analogy between LLMs and humans.
+Large Language Model (LLM) agents have been increasingly adopted as simulation tools to model humans in social science and role-playing applications.
+However, one fundamental question remains: can LLM agents really simulate human behavior?
+In this paper, we focus on one critical and elemental behavior in human interactions, trust, and investigate whether LLM agents can simulate human trust behavior.
+We first find that LLM agents generally exhibit trust behavior, referred to as agent trust, under the framework of Trust Games, which are widely recognized in behavioral economics.
+Then, we discover that GPT-4 agents manifest high behavioral alignment with humans in terms of trust behavior, indicating the feasibility of simulating human trust behavior with LLM agents.
+In addition, we probe the biases of agent trust and differences in agent trust towards other LLM agents and humans.
+We also explore the intrinsic properties of agent trust under conditions including external manipulations and advanced reasoning strategies.
+Our study provides new insights into the behaviors of LLM agents and the fundamental analogy between LLMs and humans beyond value alignment.
+We further illustrate broader implications of our discoveries for applications where trust is paramount.

 Our Contributions

-• We discover that LLM agents generally exhibit trust behaviors and can have high behavioral alignment with humans regarding the trust behaviors, particularly for GPT-4, indicating the great potential to simulate human trust behaviors with LLM agents.
-Our findings pave the way for simulating complex human interactions and social systems, and also opens new directions for understanding the fundamental analogy between LLMs and humans.
+• We discover that LLM agents generally exhibit trust behavior in Trust Games and GPT-4 agents manifest high behavioral alignment with humans in terms of trust behavior, indicating the great potential to simulate human trust behavior with LLM agents.
+Our findings pave the way for simulating complex human interactions and social institutions, and open new directions for understanding the fundamental analogy between LLMs and humans beyond value alignment.

-• We investigate the intrinsic properties of agent trust under advanced reasoning strategies and direct manipulations, as well as the biases of agent trust and the differences of agent trust towards agents versus towards humans.
+• We investigate intrinsic properties of agent trust under manipulations and reasoning strategies, as well as biases of agent trust and differences in agent trust towards agents versus humans.

-• We discuss the implications of agent trust and its behavioral alignment with human trust on applications in human simulation, LLM agent cooperation, and human-agent collaboration.
+• We illustrate broader implications of our discoveries about agent trust and its behavioral alignment with human trust for human simulation in social science and role-playing applications, LLM agent cooperation, human-agent collaboration and the safety of LLM agents, detailed further in Section Implications.

 • Do LLM Agents Manifest Trust Behavior?